fieldse/infosec-notes/Port numbers.md

  - Port: TCP 1723
  - obsolete & insecure method for implementing virtual private networks

-### 3868 - Diameter
-- Port: 3868
-- an upgrade to RADIUS, using EAP
-- Provides AAA services

 ### 1812 - RADIUS with EAP
 - Encrypted version of RADIUS
 - Port: TCP 1813